 We've come across events that I can bring my son to, but I'm not allowed to bring my daughter... is she less of a person... perhaps not as good as the rest?
 And to the adults organizing these events, you seem a bit uptight when you provide a list of rules three pages long.
 Have you never heard the sayings "Less is more" and "It's not what you say, but how you say it?"

-I can see it now...
+"Please keep the sandbox sand in the sandbox, the rocks in the rock area, and the mulch in the playset area."I can see it now...
 "You got sand the grass, and tracked mulch into the sand box... and why did you bring rocks in here?
 I don't care that you're using them to build a rock wall around your sand castle... put them back."

-Because a ten year old will get no enjoyment or enrichment out of a set of blocks, toy truck, baby doll, or puzzle.
+"Please reserve the preschool toys for the preschoolers."Because a ten year old will get no enjoyment or enrichment out of a set of blocks, toy truck, baby doll, or puzzle.
 I personally still enjoy playing with blocks.

 "I am a very protective mother - No drop offs allowed, parents must be on the grounds for the entire session.
-Kids must be over 8 years old and must have been home schooled for over 4 months."
+Kids must be over 8 years old and must have been home schooled for over 4 months."Way to welcome new home schoolers and make new friends!
+Not to mention that I'm not about to drop my kid off with a bunch of strangers.

 This is a CLUB for our kids, and not just a "drop in when you get the urge", activity.
 I want to get to know the kids who are playing and have them get to know each other.
 I don't want to have "strange":) families coming in for one month and then not showing up again.
 Of course it will happen if the club isn't for them, but the goal is to make a club for kids, that has a consistent membership, that comes each month.
 That way we know the kids, and the kids know us, and our expectations for behavior, as well.
 Everyone in the club will receive a roster, so that friendships can be made more easily."